Spot Unmet Customer Needs with Design Thinking

-There are several ways you can go about becoming more customer-centric, and design thinking is one of them.
+There are several ways you can go about becoming more customer-focused, and design thinking is one of them.

 Design thinking is a human-centered approach to innovation used by some of the world’s leading companies, such as Google, Procter & Gamble, Apple, and more.

-When organizations develop human-centered design capabilities, they become better able to really understand their customers.
+When organizations develop human-centered design capabilities, they become better able to really understand their customers to become more customer-focused.
 They learn to ask different questions, listen more closely to the answers, and identify unmet needs they can then fulfill.

 Many businesses around the world use design thinking and have seen fantastic results.
 In fact, between 2005-2015, design-led, publicly-traded companies outperformed the S&P Index by 211%.